solidoss/solidframe/solid/frame/mpipc/README.md

 ### Serialization Engine

-The default pluggable serialization engine is based on solid_serialization library, which resembles somehow boost_serialization/cereal libraries.
+The default pluggable serialization engine is based on **solid_serialization** library, which resembles somehow _boost_serialization_ / _cereal_ libraries.

-The main difference, comes from the fact that solid_serialization is asynchronous enabled while the others are synchronous.
+The main difference, comes from the fact that **solid_serialization** is asynchronous enabled while the others are synchronous.

 Synchronous serialization means that a message can be started to be deserialized (e.g. reconstructed on peer process) only after the entire serialization data is present.